Please contact the First Selectman's office for information and referrals at 860-928-0208 x336.

 - If there is to be a late opening, there will be an attempt to get WINY Radio to make an announcement regarding the Veteran's Coffeehouse and the RSVP office.
 To be certain you get the correct info, please listen to WINY Radio or follow the postings on TV.

-Some advice from other vets that have been successful navigating the VA claims process:
+VA Claims Process: Below is some advice from other vets that have been successful navigating the VA claims process.

 The first step for a vet wanting to win a VA claim is to find a VSO (Veteran Service Officer).
 These folks are experts that do not work for the VA.
 They are veteran's advocates that work for the VFW, DAV, American Legion, etc. They can often be found in VA hospitals or county offices.
 They will ask for a copy of you DD-214/215.